 Golden Week (April 29 to May 5)

-The month of May in Japan begins with the second half of the Golden Week, the famous sequence of holidays that forms the longest holiday period of the year for many Japanese.
-During the Golden Week, tourist cities are crowded, and traffic and trains are overloaded.
-It is one of the peak travel times, with high prices for accommodations and tickets.
-However, the season also offers one of the best climates of spring, making the scenery even more stunning.
+The month of May in Japan begins with the second half of Golden Week, the famous sequence of holidays that forms the longest vacation period of the year for many Japanese.
+During Golden Week, tourist cities are crowded, and traffic and trains are overloaded.
+It is one of the busiest travel periods, with high prices for accommodations and tickets.
+However, the season also offers some of the best spring weather, making the landscapes even more stunning.

-• Constitution Day (May 3): Celebrate the anniversary of the Constitution of Japan, which came into effect on May 3, 1947.
+• Constitution Day (May 3): Celebrates the anniversary of Japan’s Constitution, which came into effect on May 3, 1947.
 It is a day of reflection on democracy and peace.

 Festivals and Matsuri in May